DavidWhy was there a Referendum in 2016?

 Why, indeed.
-The major parties are agreed that now the UK is in the European Union, we should remain in.
+At the time the Referendum was called, there was a Parliamentary majority for the proposition that that the UK should remain in he European Union.
 It is worth looking at the level of Parliamentary support for the Remain and Leave options.
 The BBC published on 24th March 2016 details of the MP’s who had declared their stances by that date.

 As of 16 May 2016 the number of Conservatives declaring an intention to support Vote Leave had risen by just 1 and there was also 1 addition to the list of those supporting Remain.
-Therefore 433 for Remain and 147 for Leave comes to 580 out of the 650 total of MPs leaving 70 who have not yet declared their position.
+Therefore 433 for Remain and 147 for Leave came out as 580 out of the 650 total of MPs leaving 70 who had not declared their position.
+Even if those 70 had all voted for Leave there was no majority for Leave.

-It is worth looking at the arguments going on within the Conservative Party.
-One useful guide is the blog – Conservative Home where there are very many posts from people on either side of the divide.
-This one is rather striking:-
+It is worth looking at the arguments going on within the Conservative Party at the time.
+One useful guide is the blog – Conservative Home a very pro-Brexit website where there were and still are very many posts from people on either side of the divide.
+At the time, this one was rather striking:-

 “It would be nice to know when Leave supporters are going to stop complaining about everything and trying to blackmail the leadership of their own party by threatening a needless and utterly disgraceful and disloyal leadership challenge.
 And instead of trying to argue their case – apart from Gove and Raab (and to a lesser extent Leadsom), all I’ve seen so far is desperate mud-flinging (Patel, Mordaunt, Duncan-Smith and Johnson) and floundering on the key issue that will decide this referendum ie the economy.